mazlin5/Python-Cookbook/README.md

 Goals

-The goal of this repository is to provide a collection of solutions to Python data structures and algorithms problems I've encountered throughout my engineering career.
+The goal of this repository is to provide real-world technical problems I've encountered throughout my engineering career.

 Contents